serverless/serverless/docs/providers/openwhisk/guide/quick-start.md

 layout: Doc
 -->

-# Quick Start
+# OpenWhisk - Quick Start

 ## Pre-requisites

 1. Node.js `v6.5.0` or later.
 2. Serverless CLI `v1.9.0` or later.
 You can run
 `npm install -g serverless` to install it.
 3. An IBM Bluemix account.
 If you don't already have one, you can sign up for an [account](https://aws.amazon.com/s/dm/optimization/server-side-test/free-tier/free_np/) and then follow the instructions for getting access to [OpenWhisk on Bluemix](https://console.ng.bluemix.net/openwhisk/).
 4. **Set-up your [Provider Credentials](./credentials.md)**.